 Quick answer: Liability for all!

 Processers are bound by their controller’s instructions.
-However, GDPR also obligates processors to have an active role in the protection of personal data.
+However, GDPR data compliance also obligates processors to have an active role in the protection of personal data.
 Regardless of instructions from the controller, the processor of personal data must follow GDPR and can be liable for any incidents associated with loss or unauthorized access to personal data.
 Sub-processors also will need to comply with the GDPR based on each contractual relationship established between a processor and sub-processor.

-As you can see, GDPR compliance is just as important for third-party relationships as it is internally for an organization as long as those third parties process, store, or transmit personal data of EU data subjects.
+As you can see, GDPR cybersecurity compliance is just as important for third-party relationships as it is internally for an organization as long as those third parties process, store, or transmit personal data of EU data subjects.

 - Policy Management

 While this is the last concept covered in this post, it’s my personal favorite.